Context (can be skipped)

 Now that we are done with that, let’s get to it!

 Put your maturation jar in the freezer, for later use

 Mix Sucrose, Glucose, milk powder, stabilizer powder and a pinch of salt.
 This will help solubility and prevents lumps.
 You don’t need to blend.

-In a pot, add milk & cream and turn on the heat.
+In a pot, add milk & cream and turn on the hob

 If you don’t know how to do it, please see this 20s video

-When temperature is about 110°F (45°C), add dry ingredients and egg yolks
+When the temperature is about 110°F (45°C), add dry ingredients and egg yolks

 Let the temperature go up and whip it constantly

 Whipping is very important because it